Nevers Cathedral: Architecture

-The present cathedral is a combination of two buildings, and possesses two apses.
-The apse and transept at the west end are the remains of a Romanesque church, while the nave and eastern apse are in the Gothic style and belong to the 14th century.
+After the building suffered a series of fires in the 13th century, the Gothic nave and eastern apse were added to the still standing Romanesque parts.
 There is no transept at the eastern end.
-The lateral portal on the south side belongs to the late 15th century; the massive and elaborately decorated tower which rises beside it to the early 16th century.
-It has been destroyed twice before, but it later was rebuilt twice.
+The lateral portal on the south side belongs to the late 15th century; the massive and elaborately decorated Bohier tower which rises beside it to the early 16th century.
+The gothic nave and chevet were seriously damaged by a Royal Air Force bombing in the night of 15–16 July 1944 but later restored.